Heydon/cel-animation/README.md

 # Frame Based Animation
 A Sass @mixin for creating traditional frame-based animations, especially with SVG.
 The @mixin iterates over sibling elements, making them frames in an animated sequence.
+Why?
+Because gifs are too weighty and boring and they don't scale and nobody knows how to pronounce "gif".

 ## Include in your project